Estimated reading time: 4 minutes

 The result?
 Looking at scenarios with similar averaged scores, we find that those with a wide variation in their scores are favoured by this sampling approach, because they are more likely to win out in each n-way comparison; the fact that they have more high scores than other scenarios is more important than having more low scores.
 In fact, the approach amplifies the differences between scenarios, so those that are slightly ahead on the averaged scores come out as much more favoured in the win rate percentages.

-This analysis is part of our standard toolset for wargaming – if you’d like to find out more about our consultancy offering please get in touch with our team here.
+This analysis is part of our standard toolset for war gaming – if you’d like to find out more about our consultancy offering please get in touch with our team below.